-In the second episode of the global report, discover the influence of COVID-19 on economic attitudes and social behaviors.
+Discover the influence of COVID-19 on economic attitudes and social behaviors.

-The third episode explores consumer knowledge of COVID-19, the signs of illness and which sources are most popular - and most trusted - for information.
+Explore consumer knowledge of COVID-19, the signs of illness and which sources are most popular - and most trusted - for information.

 Dynata is updating a weekly tracker delivering a visual deep dive across six key consumer trend areas – Economic, Consumer Purchasing & Lifestyle Choices, Health & Healthcare, Information Sources & Trust, Social Behaviors & Customs, and “When Will It End” – tracking how each indicator changes and evolves over time.
 The tracker will be posted here on a weekly basis; check back regularly for a dynamic look at the factors influencing the choices consumers are making during this unprecedented time.

 Domestic and global economic concerns remain high.
 Traffic to physical stores continues to decrease, to the benefit of online shopping.
 Healthcare system concerns seem to be dropping as the realities of the pandemic set in.
 Trust in government appears to be declining, while healthcare professionals remain most trusted for information.
 Humanity is shining through, as seven out of 10 people believe in putting the common good first.
 Check out this week’s tracker for more.

 Global anxiety on personal finances grows, and concerns on domestic economies remain steady.
 Social distancing leading to sharp decreases in restaurant, bar and retail visits, and a continued rise in online shopping.
 Meanwhile, trust in governments is dropping in some countries, while others show growing faith.
 For more, check out our weekly tracker of consumer attitudes, behaviors and trends.